 |Exceeding 2,000,000||On the First 2,000,000

-On the other hand, the rate of tax for non-resident individuals for the assessment year 2020 are as follows:
+On the other hand, the personal income tax rate for non-resident individuals residing in Malaysia for the assessment year 2021 are as follows:

 Listed here are the income tax rates for non-residents in Malaysia.